Editor's Note: These rankings were originally published before the combine. We will be updating our position rankings throughout draft season.

-While it’s unlikely that we see a top-10 back in 2020, several running backs have the potential to hear their name called towards the end of the first round and I'd expect five or six backs to be off the board by end of Round 2.
+While it’s unlikely that we see a top-15 back in 2020, several running backs have the potential to hear their names called towards the end of the first round.
+I expect the first five backs to be off the board by end of Round 2.

 Ohio State's durable workhorse back eclipsed the 1,000-yard mark in each of the past three seasons and bounced back from a somewhat disappointing sophomore campaign to break Eddie George's single-season school rushing record in 2019.
 With outstanding vision, patience and balance, Dobbins is a decisive and powerful runner.
 For a back with his size and power, Dobbins has quick feet and impressive lateral agility.
 A productive receiver, Dobbins has had at least 22 catches every year in Columbus.